avesbox/acanthis/.website/defining-schemas.md

 Under the hood it uses the `email_validator` package.
 You can find more information about the package at [his pub.dev page](https://pub.dev/packages/email_validator).

-## Numbers
+## Numeric values

+Acanthis provides three types to represent numeric values: `AcanthisNumber`, `AcanthisInteger` and `AcanthisDouble`.
+All of them shares the same validators and api.

-Use the `number()` method to create a number schema.
+Use the `number()` function or the `integer()` or `double()` functions to create a number schema.
 This method allows you to validate and transform numbers.

 ```dart
 number().gt(5);